PatricioFarrell/ChargeTransport.jl/README.md

 - thermodynamically consistent, physics preserving numerical methods
 - different charge carrier statistics per species (Boltzmann, Blakemore, Fermi-Dirac)

+`ChargeTransport.jl` is a free software.
+For research purposes you may use it under the terms of the GNU Affero General Public License (AGPL).
+As a company you may contact any of the authors directly to obtain a commercial license.

 ### The following papers rely on `ChargeTransport.jl`

 [1.]
 D. Abdel, P. Farrell and J. Fuhrmann.
 [Assessing the quality of the excess chemical potential flux scheme for degenerate semiconductor device simulation.](https://link.springer.com/article/10.1007/s11082-021-02803-4) Optical and Quantum Electronics 53 (163) (2021).